-by Cherlette McCullough
+by: Cherlette McCullough

 Here are 3 Tips to Start Accepting Your New Body:

-- Remember Your Why.
 Keep in mind why you decided to have weight loss surgery.
 Write yourself reminders to see throughout the day.

-- Think of yourself in a positive way.
-When you start having the negative thoughts; challenge yourself to recognize the pattern, stop it and replace the negative thoughts with positive thoughts/affirmations.
-For example, I am beautiful; I love myself and my new body.
-I accept the new me.
+When you start having negative thoughts, challenge yourself to recognize the pattern, stop it, and replace the negative thoughts with positive thoughts/affirmations.
+For example, “I am beautiful.”
+“I love myself and my new body.”
+“I accept the new me.”

 Don’t hide in the oversized clothes.
 Go shopping with a trusted friend or family member.
-Often times we aren’t able to truly see the weight loss and still try to buy the pre-surgery sizes.
+Oftentimes we aren’t able to truly see the weight loss and will still try to buy the pre-surgery sizes.
 Bring someone with you to help shop and make it fun again!

-Overall, remind yourself daily the reasons you decided to have weight-loss surgery.
-Maybe it was to be in better health, live longer, feel better in a swimsuit or to finally check something off your bucket list.
+Overall, remind yourself daily of the reasons you decided to have weight-loss surgery.
+Maybe it was to be in better health, live longer, feel better in a swimsuit, or to finally check something off your bucket list.
 Having weight-loss surgery takes lots of courage and determination.
 Reach out for support from friends and family, or join a support group with others who know firsthand what you are going through.
-Compliment yourself, increase your positive self talk… Work on shifting your mindset of accepting your new body and its changes.
+Compliment yourself, increase your positive self talk… Work on shifting your mindset into accepting your new body and its changes.

-You deserve to enjoy this journey; you earned it.
+You deserve to enjoy this journey.
+You earned it.